kubevela/kubevela.github.io/README.md

 This repo contains the source code of [Kubevela website](http://kubevela.io/) and all of the docs for KubeVela.
 It's built by [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-Welcome to join
+Welcome to join us and you are more than appreciated to contribute!

-# Contributing to KubeVela Docs
+## Contributing to KubeVela EN Docs

-Here is the source documentation of [Kubevela website](http://kubevela.io/).
+First, we have the source documentation of [Kubevela website](http://kubevela.io/) and it's written in English.
+Follow [Localization README](https://github.com/oam-dev/kubevela.io#localization-readme) for contributing to other languages.
 Any files modifid here will trigger the `check-docs` Github action to run and validate the docs could be build successfully into the website.
 Any changes on these files(`docs/en/*`, `docs/en/resource/*`, `sidebars.js`) will be submitted to the corresponding locations of the repo
 [kubevela.io](https://github.com/oam-dev/kubevela.io).
 The Github-Action there will parse the document and publish it to the Kubevela Website automatically.